FrakGart/TestAdmin10Labels/README.md

 # TestAdmin10Labels
-These data are from the [PSMA Administrative Boundaries](https://data.gov.au/dataset/psma-administrative-boundaries) dataset.
+These boundaries are from the [PSMA Administrative Boundaries](https://data.gov.au/dataset/psma-administrative-boundaries) dataset.

 This dataset has been released under an End User Licence Agreement (EULA) based on the Creative Commons Attribution 4.0 International license (CC BY 4.0).